NESTCollaboration/nest/README.md

 (except by NEST developers).
 VDetector is a virtual class inherited by your custom detector.

-"DetectorExample_XENON10.hh" and "LUX_Run03.hh" are examples of a custom detector file, and the latter is currently set as the default in testNEST.
+"DetectorExample_XENON10.hh" and "LUX_Run03.hh" are examples of a custom detector file, and the latter is currently set as the default in execNEST, the executable which basically does every analysis for you all in one place.
 It serves as a template for users to create their own detector.
 Follow the steps below (where "MyDetector" is an example).

 1. Within the "include/Detectors/" folder, create your own header using the template: